 - Gryphon Advance Security & Parental Controls router.
 We have really enjoyed the Gryphon.
 Top-notch set of parental controls.
 This is the router used by our CEO, Chris, with his four children.
 It gives you time control, YouTube Restricted Mode, and more.
 Easy set-up and a parent app that allows you to pause the internet with one touch.

-- Circle acts as an accessory to your router, giving you stronger parental controls over your home’s network.
+- Alternatively, if you love your current router, but simply want to exert more control over it, then we recommend Bark Home.
+It connects to your router, giving you stronger parental controls over your home’s network.
 It’s not a router, but connects to your router.
-Easy-to-use app for you to exert screen time and app control over your kid, but weak on content (porn) with a motivated kid.
+Easy-to-use app for you to exert screen time and app control over your kid.